-The Project View offers a file browser for your projects in which external folders that are not physically part of your project can exist.
+The Sigasi Projects View offers a file browser for your projects in which external folders that are not physically part of your project can exist.
 This can be useful for including external IP in your projects.

-Any (external) libraries and files that are not within the folder of the opened project can be added using the Project View.
+Any (external) libraries and files not within the folder of the opened project can be added using the Sigasi Projects View.

-In the Project View, right click any file or folder to select the Add External File or Add External Folder option to add files and folders from outside the project location.
+In the Sigasi Projects View, right-click any file or folder and select the New Linked File… or New Linked Folder… option to add files and folders from outside the project location.

-The configuration of the external files and folders will be kept in a file
+The configuration of the external files and folders will be kept in the

 External files and folders can be added anywhere in the project.

-If you add a large folder (e.g. the
+If you add a large folder, for example, the

-unisim primitives), make sure to exclude the folder (Right click > Set to library > Exclude from build) from being build and only include the required files.
+unisim primitives, make sure to exclude the folder (Right-click > Set Library > Exclude from Build) from being built and only include the required files.

-Then they will only be indexed and not analyzed for errors.
+Then, they will only be indexed but not analyzed for errors.

-These buttons are available in the Project View.
+These buttons are available in the Sigasi Projects View.

 - Create a new file